-- Treatment Information - Irradiation of in-transit lymphatics is often not feasible unless the primary site is in close proximity to the nodal bed. - General Dosing Prescription - ▶ All doses are at 2 Gy/d standard fractionation. - In the palliative setting, a wide range of fractionation schedules may be used, including less protracted fractionation schedules ranging from 30 Gy in 10 fractions to 8 Gy in 1 fraction.
+- Treatment Information - ▶ Irradiation of in-transit lymphatics is recommended only when the primary site is in close proximity to the nodal bed. - General Dosing Prescription - ▶ All doses are at 2 Gy/day standard fractionation. - In the palliative setting, a wide range of fractionation schedules may be used, including less protracted fractionation schedules such as 30 Gy in 10 fractions, 20 Gy in 4 or 5 fractions, or 8 Gy in 1 fraction.

-Dose Recommendations No SLNB or LN dissection Clinically evident lymphadenopathy 60-66 Gy ^{1,2} Clinically node negative, but at risk for subclinical disease 46-50 Gy SLNB without LN dissection SLN negative - RT not indicated, unless at risk for false-negative SLNB ^{3,4,5} Observation SLN positive 6 50-56 Gy After LN dissection with multiple involved nodes and/or extracapsular extension 7 50-60 Gy
+Dose Recommendations No SLNB or LN dissection Clinically evident lymphadenopathy 60-66 Gy ^{1,2} Clinically node negative, but at risk for subclinical disease 46-50 Gy SLNB without LN dissection SLN negative - RT not routinely indicated 3 Observation SLN positive 4 50-56 Gy After LN dissection with multiple involved nodes and/or extracapsular extension 5 50-60 Gy